 To determine Freeport's susceptibility to groundwater contamination the Illinois Rural Water Association conducted a well site survey in January 2003.
 The survey identified 33 potential sources of ground water contamination that could pose a hazard to the groundwater utilized by the City of Freeport.
 Based upon this information, the Illinois EPA determined that Freeport's source water supply for wells numbers 2 and 5 through 7 are susceptible to contamination.
 The study also determined that the source water for well No. 8 is not susceptible to contamination.
 As such, the Illinois EPA has provided 5-year recharge area calculations for wells number 2 and 5 through 7.
 The land use within the recharge areas of the wells was analyzed as part of this susceptibility determination.
 This land use includes residential, commercial and agricultural properties.
 Additional information on the Source Water Assessment Summary and source water protection efforts recommended by EPA can be found on our web page or by calling our water office at 815-233-0111.
+Please note that wells number 2 and 6 were abandoned and sealed in 2018.

 In addition to the informational section of this report, we have included a water quality data table for your review.
 The table will give you a better picture of the contaminants that were detected in Freeport's water.
-A complete listing of the contaminants that were tested for, but not detected can be obtained from our web page.
-If you would like to learn more about your water utility, please feel free to attend any of our regularly scheduled Board meetings.
-The meetings are held on the last Tuesday of every month at 11:30 A.M. in the lower level conference room at 314 West Stephenson Street in Freeport, Illinois.
+If you would like to learn more about your water utility, please feel free to attend any of the regularly scheduled City Council meetings.
+The meetings are held on the first and third Monday of every month at 6:00 P.M. in the main floor Council Chambers at 314 West Stephenson Street in Freeport, Illinois.

-City of Freeport - 2016 Water Quality Data
+City of Freeport - 2017 Water Quality Data